sirasbook/mega-fs-assignments/dapp/README.md

 ## About the App

-It can take a while for operating each methods such as supply and withdraw.
+It can take a while for operating supply and withdraw method.